Microwave cavity: Loaded microwave cavities

 The electromagnetic fields in the cavity are excited via external coupling.
-An external power source is usually coupled to the cavity by a small aperture, a small wire probe or a loop.
-External coupling structure has an effect on cavity performance and needs to be considered in the overall analysis.
+An external power source is usually coupled to the cavity by a small aperture, a small wire probe or a loop, see page 563 of Ramo et al. External coupling structure has an effect on cavity performance and needs to be considered in the overall analysis, see Montgomery et al page 232.

 Resonant frequencies

-The resonant frequencies of a cavity can be calculated from its dimensions.
+The resonant frequencies of a cavity are a function of its geometry.